pingcap/tidb-operator/en/deploy-tiflash.md

 >
 > Since TiDB Operator will mount PVs automatically in the **order** of the items in the `storageClaims` list, if you need to add more disks to TiFlash, make sure to append the new item only to the **end** of the original items, and **DO NOT** modify the order of the original items.

 To [add TiFlash component to an existing TiDB cluster](https://pingcap.com/docs/stable/tiflash/deploy-tiflash/#add-tiflash-component-to-an-existing-tidb-cluster), `replication.enable-placement-rules` should be set to `true` in PD.
-After you add the TiFlash configuration in TidbCluster by taking the above steps, TiDB Operator will automatically configure `replication.enable-placement-rules: "true"` in PD.
+After you add the TiFlash configuration in `TidbCluster` by taking the above steps, TiDB Operator will automatically configure `replication.enable-placement-rules: "true"` in PD.

-If the server does not have an external network, refer to [deploy TiDB cluster](deploy-on-general-kubernetes.md#deploy-tidb-cluster) to download the required Docker image on the machine with an external network and upload it to the server.
+If the server does not have an external network, refer to [deploy the TiDB cluster](deploy-on-general-kubernetes.md#deploy-the-tidb-cluster) to download the required Docker image on the machine with an external network and upload it to the server.